darkorsa/cordo/README.md

 In contrast to the Command -> Handler mapping where for one *Command* there can be one and only one *Handler* you can have several listeners for a single emmited event.

+Your listeners definitions should be located at: `app/[PackageName]/Event/Loader/[PackageName]Listeners.php`.
+Events loaders class should extend `System\Application\Service\Register\ListenersRegister`.

 Here is how you can emit an event:

 ``` php